sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Media Wiki](https://www.mediawiki.org/wiki/MediaWiki) : MediaWiki is a free software open source wiki package written in PHP, originally for use on Wikipedia.
 It is now also used by several other projects of the non-profit Wikimedia Foundation and by many other wikis, including this website, the home of MediaWiki.
 - [Code Curiosity](https://codecuriosity.org) : CodeCuriosity is a platform that encourages contributions to open source.
 Everyone is rewarded for their efforts, no matter how big or small they are.
 - [Code Triage](https://www.codetriage.com) : Help out your favorite open-source projects and become a better developer while doing it.
-- [Issue Hub](http://issuehub.io) : Contribute to Open Source.
-Search issue labels to find the right project for you
 - [Up for Grabs](http://up-for-grabs.net) : This is a list of projects which have curated tasks specifically for new contributors.
 These are a great way to get started with a project or to help share the load of working on open source projects.
 - [First Timers Only](http://www.firsttimersonly.com) : Contributing to open source for the first time can be scary and a little overwhelming.
 Perhaps you’re a Code Newbie or maybe you’ve been coding for a while but haven’t found a project you felt comfortable contributing to.
 - [Your First PR](http://yourfirstpr.github.io) : Your First PR helps you get started contributing to Open Source by showcasing great starter issues on GitHub and elsewhere.